exgen-code/Exgen/README.md

 believing that they know how to answer the question, but in actual fact their brain has just memorised the answer.

 Our program is created in an attempt to help students learn and not just memorise answers to mock papers.

+# Whats the naming scheme?
+* ExGen core - The core Python program that powers ExGen
+* ExGen Website
+* ExGen Database
+* ExGen Client - both the website and database

+# Who made ExGen?

+Claire, Steffan, Luke, Geng, Yales and Brandon made ExGen for Year 2 Semester 2 group project for Computer Science at the University of Liverpool.